Texas Unlawful Possession of a Firearm & Unlawful Carrying Weapon (UCW)

 What is Unlawful Possession of a Firearm?

-Unlawful Possession of a Firearm occurs when a person possesses a firearm a certain amount of time after a conviction.
+Unlawful Possession of Firearms occurs when a person possesses a firearm a certain amount of time after a criminal conviction.

 Texas Penal Code § 46.04 defines the offense of Unlawful Possession of a Firearm: